Foereaper/LuaLS-Eluna-Parser/README.md

 Parser to generate Eluna LSP definitions for LuaLS

 # Generate definitions
-I will post detailed instructions for generations later, but in short:
+I will post detailed instructions for definition generation later, but in short:

-- Download a copy of the Eluna API documentation files, or generate a copy yourself
+- Download a copy of the Eluna API documentation files, or generate a copy yourself using the document parser provided in the Eluna repo
 - Run the parser on the documentation HTML files (example of this can be seen in the powershell script in this repo)
 - Done!